18 inch 60 Grit Electroplated Diamond Disk

 What's the best way to store my diamond disks?

-Diamond disks can be stored by sticking them on the flat side of a refrigerator and/or metal filing cabinet (dry the magnet side first).
-If these surfaces are flat and clean they serve well as safe storage.
-You might want to let them hang off the edge...
+Diamond disks can be stored on the flat side of a refrigerator and/or metal filing cabinet (dry the magnet side first).
+These surfaces are safe storage if they are flat and clean.
+You might want to let them hang off the edge about a quarter of an inch...

 How much water should I use with my diamond disk?